 The Tioga County Historical Society Museum

 The Tioga County Historical Society was founded in 1914.
-We are a research- and collections-based museum with 80,000 objects (and counting!) in our collections.
-TCHS serves many audiences within our community, including Tioga County residents; visitors to Tioga County; K-12 educators and students; and researchers, scholars, and enthusiasts.
+We are a research- and collections-based museum with over 80,000 objects (and counting!) in our collection.
+TCHS serves many audiences within our community, including Tioga County residents, visitors to Tioga County, K-12 educators and students, researchers, scholars, and history enthusiasts.

 The Tioga History Museum collections are used in many ways, including: